Technical setup

 However, technical aspects must be addressed to ensure your emails reach their intended recipients.
 One of these crucial technical aspects is setting up DMARC records.

-Without DMARC, you risk landing in the spam folder.
+Without DMARC, an email authentication method, you risk landing in the spam folder.

 Even worse, criminals could commit cybercrimes through emails that appear to come from your domain!